-- The exclusion of issuers involved in certain activities deemed to have negative environmental and/or social outcomes as described above (see What environmental and/or social characteristics are promoted by this financial product?). - 2.
-The exclusion of issuers classified as violating United Nations Global Compact principles as described above (see What environmental and/or social characteristics are promoted by this financial product?). - The exclusion of issuers based on an ESG score as described above (see What environmental and/or social characteristics are promoted by this financial product?). - 4.
+- 1. The exclusion of issuers involved in certain activities deemed to have negative environmental and/or social outcomes as described above (see What environmental and/or social characteristics are promoted by this financial product?). - 2.
+The exclusion of issuers classified as violating United Nations Global Compact principles as described above (see What environmental and/or social characteristics are promoted by this financial product?). - 3.
+The exclusion of issuers based on an ESG score as described above (see What environmental and/or social characteristics are promoted by this financial product?). - 4.
 The weighted average exposure to bonds labelled as "Green" under the CBI (see What environmental and/or social characteristics are promoted by this financial product?). - 5.
 The consideration of the principal adverse impacts on sustainability factors as identified in the table below (see Does this financial product consider principal adverse impacts on sustainability factors?).

 The ESG selection criteria of the Benchmark Index is applied by the index provider at each index rebalance.
-At each index rebalance (or as soon as possible and practicable thereafter), the portfolio of the Fund is also rebalanced in line with its Benchmark Index.
+At each index rebalance (or as soon as possible and

+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained. practicable thereafter), the portfolio of the Fund is also rebalanced in line with its Benchmark Index.
 Where the Fund's portfolio ceases to meet any of these characteristics in between index rebalances, the Fund's portfolio will be re-aligned at the next index rebalance (or as soon as possible and practicable thereafter) in accordance with the Benchmark Index.